What is Camp Aldersgate?

 How old do I have to be to attend Camp?

-Camp welcomes individuals with a wide range of ages.
-To qualify for Weekend Camps, the individual must be 6-18 years old.
-Summer Camps vary depending on the week, and are as follows:
+Camp welcomes individuals of varying ages.
+To qualify for Weekend Camps, a camper must be 6-18 years old.
+Summer Camps age limits vary depending on the week, and are as follows: